AkshathRaghav/cubot.io/README.md

 # 🗎 Usage

-### Documentation as well as src are being moved and updated.
-Implementation of all methods might not be updated here for a few more hours
 1. First make a String[] containing the sides of the cube as explained in the [Initialization](https://github.com/AkshathRaghav/cubot/blob/main/initialization.md).

 ```java